-- Gender neutral-the victim and the alleged offender can be of any gender. - Any person below 18 years of age is considered to be a child. - Offender is presumed guilty. - Child-friendly provisions for reporting, recording of evidence, investigation and trial. - Special Courts for speedy trial - Punishment graded as per gravity of the offence. - It includes an obligation of mandatory reporting. - The police must register a report of sexual offence.
+- Gender neutral-the victim and the alleged offender can be of any gender. - Any person below 18 years of age is considered to be a child. - Offender is presumed quilty. - Child-friendly provisions for reporting, recording of evidence, investigation and trial. - Special Courts for speedy trial - Punishment graded as per gravity of the offence. - · It includes an obligation of mandatory reporting. - The police must register a report of sexual offence.
 Failure to do so is punishable. - First aid to child victims is to be provided free of cost.
 They are entitled to emergency medical care in the nearest hospital.
 This is not dependent on first registering a FIR. - Child-friendly procedures are to be followed by the police, medical practitioners, Magistrates and Special Courts. - It covers a range of sexual offences-penetrative, non-penetrative but touch based, and non-touch-based offences, storage or possession of pornographic material involving child for transmitting or propagating or displaying or distributing or for commercial purposes, abetment; commission, aiding and attempt to commit offence.
-Some offences are classified as aggravated depending on the relationship with the child, or if they are required to provide care and protection to the child, or if they are in government services, etc. - Child offenders will be tried under the Juvenile Justice (Care and Protection of Children) Act, 2000.
+Some offences are classified as aggravated depending on the relationship with the child, or if they are in government services, etc.

+Child offenders will be tried under the Juvenile Justice (Care and Protection of Children) Act, 2000.